nonstriater/Olla4iOS/README.md

 ### Installation

-OllaFramework can be installed using CocaoPods
+Olla4iOS can be installed using CocaoPods
-> pod OllaFramework
+> pod Olla4iOS

 ### Contact